-As someone who hires musicians - what will make me ignore you?!
+As someone who hires musicians - what will make me scoll past you?!

 Since starting work as an agent and forming regularly working bands, I've needed to search for permanent and dep musicians on a regular basis.
 This has me receiving messages and emails from hundreds of musicians looking for work (sometimes) on a weekly basis.